nerdpin/food-ordering-app/README.md

 ## Description

-This application is build using HTML, CSS and JavaScript.
+This application is built using HTML, CSS, and JavaScript.

-Used checkbox for taking input from users and learn to handle events and process ordered of customer.
+Used checkbox for taking input from users and learning to handle events and process orders of customers.

-After placeing order customer gets a Token number.
+After placing an order customer gets a Token number.

-setTimeout is applied to make it look realistic and after setTimout get executed your order will be displayed on screen.
+setTimeout is applied to make it look realistic and after setTimout is executed, your order will be displayed on screen.

 ## Screenshot